Topolectric circuits: Theory and construction

-~ So far we discussed realizations of first-, second- and third-order topological insulators on topoelectric circuits and their identification from the boundary localized on-resonance impedance.
+~ So far we have discussed realizations of first-, second- and third-order topological insulators on topolectric circuits and their identification from the boundary localized on-resonance impedance.
 On the other hand, there exists a whole family of topological phases of matter, known as \emph{topological semimetals}, where the bulk quasiparticle spectra are gapless, but the bulk-bounadary correspondence remains operative therein~\cite{Armitage-RMP, Bernevig-book, Schnyder-RMP, Shen-book}.
-Typically, topological semimetals are constructed by stacking lower-dimensional topological insulators, while preserving the translational symmetry in the stacking direction, which is the approach we use to construct their topoelectric realizations.
-In this section, we show that some prominent nodal topological phases can be realized in topoelectric circuits and identify them from the boundary localized on-resonance impedance.
+Typically, topological semimetals are constructed by stacking lower-dimensional topological insulators, while preserving the translational symmetry in the stacking direction, which is the approach we use to construct their topolectric realizations.
+In this section, we show that some prominent nodal topological phases can be realized in topolectric circuits and identify them from the boundary localized on-resonance impedance.